 - An app can rely solely on back-end processes for editing video and processing files.

 Each of these approaches have their own advantages and disadvantages.
 Native solutions can be more expensive to implement for clients and more time consuming for developers, though they tend to provide much better results in the end.
+You can learn more about cross-platform from our article where we discuss native vs cross-platform solutions.

 Also check out: Case study: What technology is behind Periscope app